girelaignacio/girelaignacio/README.md

 ## Hi there 👋

+# About me

+I'm Ignacio (a.k.a.
+Nacho), Data Scientist from Argentina :flag_argentina: (hincha del Más Grande :chicken:)

 <!--
 **girelaignacio/girelaignacio** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.